JanWichelmann/TechTreeEditor/README.md

+# Introduction

-This application allows to edit the technology tree of "Age of Empires II: The Conquerors" in a graphical way.
+This application allows to edit the technology tree of *Age of Empires II: The Conquerors* in a graphical way.
 This includes editing attributes of units and researches, assigning them to building slots and defining dependencies.
-A new project can be created by importing a DAT file; the export function writes the whole project data into a given base DAT.
+A new project can be created by importing a DAT file or using built-in templates; the export function writes the whole project data into a given base DAT.

-Currently this software is under heavy development and by far not finished, so it is not recommended to use it in real modding projects for the time being.

-Important: At the moment the GUI is only available in german, but an english translation is planned when the software is more advanced.

--- LEGAL INFO & CREDITS --
+The most of the planned features are implemented and were tested extensively, but there may still occur random crashes, so it is recommended to do backups regularly.

+The software is available in english and german language; this should be determined automatically on initial startup.

+## Missing Features
+Missing, but planned features are:
+* Undo/Redo commands (very complicated, so low priority)

+# Legal Info & Credits

 This software is published under the MIT/X11 license.
 Please read the LICENSE file for further information.